hamletlg/Research-Paper-Summarizer-LLM-SerpAPI/README.md

 # Research-Paper-Summarizer-LLM-SerpAPI
-A Python notebook that leverages Large Language Models (LLMs), Serp API, and other useful libraries to summarize research papers from Bibtex files.
+A Python notebook that leverages Large Language Models (LLMs), SerpAPI, and other useful libraries to summarize research papers from Bibtex files.

 This Jupyter Notebook analyzes a collection of research documents to identify main topics and authors.
 The notebook uses BibTeX format to extract metadata from each document, and SerpAPI to search the download URL for each document.
 Documents are downloaded and summarized using LLMChain.
 Authors, institutions, as well as other principal documents associated with the topic of each document are identified using SerpAPI.
 A final report is generated.